andresromerodev/portfolio/pages/posts/extracting-amazon-product-data.md

 ## Configuring the Project

 Incorporating Selenium and BeautifulSoup into your project is a straightforward process.
 You can add them using pip and download the Chrome web driver (or the driver for your preferred browser), storing it in the base folder of your project.
-If your goal is to run this in the cloud and you don't have a graphic user interface I recommend you to use a headless web drivers.
+If your goal is to run this in the cloud and you don't have a graphic user interface I recommend you to use a headless web driver.

 ```bash
 pip install selenium beautifulsoup4